Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 ## Setting your subversion string (spoofing the user agent)

-To hide that this is a Nexa node, set the "net.subversionOverride" to a string of your choice, in the nexa.conf file or using ./nexa-cli:
+To hide that this is a Pyrrha node, set the "net.subversionOverride" to a string of your choice, in the nexa.conf file or using ./nexa-cli:

 ```sh
  nexa-cli set net.subversionOverride="Your Choice Here"